The Secret of Humility

 John, the Baptist, discerned it quite well.
 He encapsulated this secret in just a few words saying in John 3:30, "He must increase, but I must decrease."

 God illustrates this truth in nature all around us.
-We are literally surrounded by the 'humbling' principle but the world knows nothing of it.
+We are literally surrounded by the humbling principle, but the world is unaware of it.
 Just think how the leaves must drop and strip the trees of their glory.
 Seeds need to descend from their lofty and glorious setting only to be miserably buried in the mud.
-It is only then, does new life become evident.
-We have a winter of souls too.
-God's humbling of our soul is part of His good plan for our lives, not some extraneous interruption that must be avoided at all costs.
-Times of reflection are important to good productivity.
+It is only then that new life becomes evident.

 Let's see how Jesus modeled this for us.